thugmba/innovationlab/_pages/teaching.md

 - [Big Data Analytics](https://github.com/briankimstudio/curriculum/blob/main/courses/big_data_analytics.md)
 - [IoT: Theory and Practice](https://github.com/briankimstudio/curriculum/blob/main/courses/iot.md)

-Most of undergraduate courses come with hands-on lab session where students can aqcuire practical experience by applying concepts and theorys to the real problem solving situation.
+Most of undergraduate courses come with hands-on lab session where students can acquire practical experience by applying concepts and theorys to the real problem solving situation.
 The goal of hands-on lab is to get students prepared to deal with real tasks with confidence in workplace after completing these courses.

 <!-- {% include base_path %}